aimeos/upscheme/README.md

 If your application supports 3rd party extensions, these extensions are likely to add columns to existing tables and migrate data themselves.
 As there's no way to define dependencies between migrations, it can get almost impossible to run migrations in an application with several 3rd party extensions without conflicts.
 To avoid that, Upscheme offers easy to use `before()` and `after()` methods in each migration task where the tasks can define its dependencies to other tasks.

 Because Doctrine Migrations uses a database table to record which migration already has been executed, these records can get easily out of sync in case of problems.
 Contrary, Upscheme only relies on the actual schema so it's possible to upgrade from any state, regardless of what has happend before.

+Doctrine Migrations also supports the reverse operations in `down()` methods so you can roll back migrations which Upscheme does not.
+Experience has shown that it's often impossible to roll back migrations, e.g. after adding a new colum, migrating the data of an existing column and dropping the old column afterwards.
+If the migration of the data was lossy, you can't recreate the same state in a `down()` method.
+The same is the case if you've dropped a table.
+Thus, Upscheme only offers scheme upgrading but no downgrading to avoid implicit data loss.

 ## Integrating Upscheme